robokrunch/awesome-jev/README.md

 - [Community Jev demo roundup](https://www.youtube.com/watch?v=LU6K07U4wOk)
 - 📊 [RoboKrunch: 300 real Jev decisions on a simulated 10K-robot fleet](https://github.com/robokrunch/jev-physical-ai) — 60s, watch the cost ticker.
 - [Jev by TypeSafe AI: Real-Time Decision Making for Agent Assist](https://www.youtube.com/watch?v=9gPTHWYwuqU) — A human agent-assist application in production shape: customer–agent voice over WebRTC, Deepgram live transcription, Jev evaluates the transcript against predefined questions, the assist panel updates in real time (~1 day old).
+- [Gary Explains: "Jev From TypeSafe is a New Class of AI Model that is FAST and CHEAP — But There is a Caveat!"
+(YouTube, 2026-09-19)](https://www.youtube.com/watch?v=qdji39XXgEY) — Technical explainer on what Jev is and isn't: a model that understands natural language but answers with structured responses + confidence instead of text (the caveat: it's not an LLM).

 ## Tutorials & Guides